-Directors and employees may at any time, subject to the notification and approval requirements of Clause 5:
+Directors and employees may at any time:

-- a) acquire ordinary shares in the Company by conversion of securities giving a right of conversion to ordinary shares; - b) acquire Company securities under a bonus issue made to all holders of securities of the same class; - c) acquire Company securities under a dividend reinvestment, or top-up plan that is available to all holders of securities of the same class; - d) acquire, or agree to acquire or exercise options under a Company Share Option Plan: - e) withdraw ordinary shares in the Company held on behalf of a Director or employee in an employee share plan where the withdrawal is permitted by the rules of that plan; - f) acquire ordinary shares in the Company as a result of the exercise of options or share rights held under an employee option scheme or any other incentive scheme adopted by the Company; - g) acquire ordinary shares in the Company as a result of participation in a placement, provided shareholder approval is first obtained (if required); - h) transfer securities of the Company already held into a superannuation fund or other saving scheme in which the restricted person is a beneficiary; - i) make an investment in, or trade in units of, a fund or other scheme (other than a scheme only investing in the securities of the Company) where the assets of the fund or other scheme are invested at the discretion of a third party; - j) where a restricted person is a trustee, trade in the securities of the Company by that trust, provided the restricted person is not a beneficiary of the trust and any decision to trade during a prohibited period is taken by the other trustees or by the investment managers independently of the restricted person; - k) undertake to accept, or accept, a takeover offer; - I) trade under an offer or invitation made to all or most of the security holders, such as a rights issue, a security purchase plan, a dividend or distribution reinvestment plan and an equal access buy-back, where the plan that determines the timing and structure of the offer has been approved by the board.
-This includes decisions relating to whether or not to take up the entitlements and the sale of entitlements required to provide for the take up of the balance of entitlements under a renounceable pro rata issue;
+- (a) acquire ordinary shares in the Company by conversion of securities giving a right of conversion to ordinary shares; - (b) acquire Company securities under a bonus issue made to all holders of securities of the same class; - (c) acquire Company securities under a dividend reinvestment, or top-up plan that is available to all holders of securities of the same class; - (d) acquire, or agree to acquire or exercise options under a Company Share Option Plan; - (e) withdraw ordinary shares in the Company held on behalf of a Director or employee in an employee share plan where the withdrawal is permitted by the rules of that plan; - (f) acquire ordinary shares in the Company as a result of the exercise of options or share rights held under an employee option scheme or any other incentive scheme adopted by the Company; - (g) transfer securities of the Company already held into a superannuation fund or other saving scheme in which the restricted person is a beneficiary; - (h) make an investment in, or trade in units of, a fund or other scheme (other than a scheme only investing in the securities of the Company) where the assets of the fund or other scheme are invested at the discretion of a third party; - (i) where a restricted person is a trustee, trade in the securities of the Company by that trust, provided the restricted person is not a beneficiary of the trust and any decision to trade during a prohibited period is taken by the other trustees or by the investment managers independently of the restricted person;

-- m) dispose of securities of the Company resulting from a secured lender exercising their rights, for example, under a margin lending arrangement; - n) exercise (but not sell securities following exercise) an option or a right under an employee incentive scheme or any other incentive scheme adopted by the Company, or convert a convertible security, where the final date for the exercise of the option or right, or the conversion of the security, falls during a prohibited period or the Company has had a number of consecutive prohibited periods and the restricted person could not reasonably have been expected to exercise it at a time when free to do so; or - o) trade under a non-discretionary trading plan for which prior written clearance has been provided in accordance with procedures set out in this Policy.
+- (j) undertake to accept, or accept, a takeover offer; - (k) trade under an offer or invitation made to all or most of the security holders, such as a rights issue, a security purchase plan, a dividend or distribution reinvestment plan and an equal access buy-back, where the plan that determines the timing and structure of the offer has been approved by the board.
+This includes decisions relating to whether or not to take up the entitlements and the sale of entitlements required to provide for the take up of the balance of entitlements under a renounceable pro rata issue; - (I) dispose of securities of the Company resulting from a secured lender exercising their rights, for example, under a margin lending arrangement; - (m) exercise (but not sell securities following exercise) an option or a right under an employee incentive scheme or any other incentive scheme adopted by the Company, or convert a convertible security, where the final date for the exercise of the option or right, or the conversion of the security, falls during a prohibited period or the Company has had a number of consecutive prohibited periods and the restricted person could not reasonably have been expected to exercise it at a time when free to do so; or - (n) trade under a non-discretionary trading plan for which prior written clearance has been provided in accordance with procedures set out in this Policy.